- Financial Modeling

 The financial model has multiple uses for senior management, BOD, and stakeholders of the company.
 Financial professionals and analysts use it to evaluate the impact of internal and external future events and forecasted economic changes on a company's value and performance.
 It is also used to estimate a company's valuation and compare its performance with its competitors in the sector.
 Executives can estimate the cost of investing in new projects and assess their profitability to make rational decisions considering calculated risks.

-Financial models facilitate executives in decision-making related to raising capital (either via debt or equity), merging with a company or acquiring a company, investment in new projects (new market or product development), business diversification, budget allocation, and business valuation.
-Financial models can indicate the picture of a company's existing and predicted financial position.
+Financial models facilitate executives in decision-making related to raising capital (either via debt or equity), merging with a company or acquiring a company, investing in new projects (new market or product development), business diversification, budget allocation, and business valuation.
+Financial models can indicate a picture of a company's existing and predicted financial position.

 During the COVID-19 pandemic, planning analysts have to establish new models to incorporate economic changes to use the model to make better decisions and adapt quickly to respond to the impact of the pandemic on business.